Planning your Peterborough Folk Festival 2025 weekend!

 Where do I buy tickets?

-Platinum-selling indie folk trio Wild Rivers kicks off Peterborough Folk Festival 2024!
-Join us for this concert at Market Hall Performing Arts Centre on Thursday, August 15th.
-The festival’s 2024 Emerging Artist, VANCAMP, opens the evening, Tickets are available on the Market Hall website here: https://tickets.markethall.org/rivers24
+Three-time Polaris Music Prize finalist and five-time JUNO Award nominee Basia Bulat kicks off Peterborough Folk Festival 2025!
+Join us for this concert at Market Hall Performing Arts Centre on Thursday, August 14th.
+The festival’s 2025 Emerging Artist, Jeanne Truax, opens the evening, Tickets are available on the Market Hall website here: https://tickets.markethall.org/eventperformances.asp?evt=487

 How Do I Get to the Festival?